Board and Chief Executive

 Ruth began her professional life in charities, volunteering for Liberty after graduation before being appointed at 22 as the first director to a newly established coalition of charities, the Maternity Alliance.
 Following that, Ruth joined Mind as Deputy Director, then Acting Director, before taking over as Chief Executive of War on Want where, upon arrival, she discovered the charity was insolvent, and took it into receivership.
 From there she went on to run the National Consumer Council for three terms of office.

-Elizabeth Padmore, Board Member
+Will Lifford, Board Member

 Jenny Willott, Board Member